 - 4.3 In accommodation and day rooms, flexible cables with a conductor cross-section of not less than 0.75 mm2 (AWG 18) may also be used for the connection of movable equipment with a current consumption of up to 6 A. - 4.4 For ship's hull return, see Section 1, G. 3. and Section 4, I. 1.2. - 4.5 For earthing conductors, see Section 1, K. - 4.6 Neutral conductors in three-phase distribution systems shall be in cross-section equal to at least half the cross-section of the outer conductors.
-If the outer conductor cross-section is 16 mm2 (AWG 5) or less, the cross-section of the neutral conductor shall be the same as that of the outer conductors. - 4.7 Exciter equalizer cables for three-phase generators in parallel operation shall be rated for half the nominal exciter current of the largest generator. - C. Rating, Protection and Installation of Circuits and the mode of operation of the consumers.
+If the outer conductor cross-section is 16 mm2 (AWG 5) or less, the cross-section of the neutral conductor shall be the same as that of the outer conductors. - 4.7 Exciter equalizer cables for three-phase generators in parallel operation shall be rated for half the nominal exciter current of the largest generator. - C. Rating, Protection and Installation of Circuits - 1.
+Individual Consumers and Rating of Final Subcircuits - 1.1 Cables shall be rated according to the expected operating load based on the connected load and the mode of operation of the consumers.
 The values shown on the name plate of a consumer are valid.